 In this program, you will learn how to:

 Courses are designed with industry input, ensuring you are learning current and relevant information from industry experts – people who know the trends and effective methods of communications.
-What's more, you will be working in state-of-the-art labs.
+What's more, you will be working in state-of-the-art labs and professional photo/video studios.

 The first semester of this program is shared with the two-year Advertising and Graphic Design diploma, the three-year Journalism advanced diploma, the two-year Advertising and Marketing Communications diploma, and the three-year Public Relations advanced diploma programs, allowing the flexibility to continue in any of these five programs in second semester.

-Students will gain practical, hands-on experience in the industry by completing a mandatory work placement in their final semester of study.
-After completing a work placement preparation course, students will be supported in marketing themselves to prospective employers in order to find a work placement that aligns with their personal career goals.
+Students will participate in a mandatory in their final semester of study.
+After completing a field experience preparation course, students will be supported in marketing themselves to prospective employers in order to find a field experience that aligns with their personal career goals.

 #PASTICHE